 Anne Packham, a marketplace project coordinator at the Primary Care Access Network in Orlando, Florida described cases of Hispanic immigrants who come to America in a relatively healthy state, but as they assimilate into what are commonly known as American customs, they become more prone to health risks, she said.
 This phenomenon has also been described by researchers as the “Latino mortality paradox. “ Packham stressed that because many immigrants of ethnic minorities have lower incomes and therefore may struggle to pay for high out-of-pocket medical expenses, it’s important to give them the opportunity to sign up for affordable health care.

-Earlier this week, the Epilepsy Foundation of Florida and the Mobile Outreach Clinic held an event at the Cone Park Library in Gainesville, Florida where people with low incomes could get medical care and were offered the opportunity to sign-up for health insurance through the Affordable Care Act.
+Earlier this week, the Epilepsy Foundation of Florida and the Mobile Outreach Clinic held an event at the Cone Park Library in Gainesville, Florida where people with low incomes could get medical care and were offered the opportunity to sign-up for health insurance through the Affordable Care Act which does not include the Medicare supplement Plan G, unfortunately.

 “Getting health coverage is really important,” said Tiffen Tapia, a health care navigator for the Epilepsy Foundation of Florida.
 “There are still a lot of people in [the] Gainesville area who don’t have health coverage.”